MariusAlbrecht/MemeCLI/README.md

 uses [Pillow](https://pillow.readthedocs.io/en/stable/index.html) for the image manipulation (aka text drawing) and [argparse](https://docs.python.org/3/library/argparse.html) for the cli interaction and parsing

-# how it works
+# Features

-the tool is split into two parts:

-- the `drawTextOnImage` class and function in the `editor.py` file, which handle the drawing itself and
-- the `main.py` file which handles profiles and the actual meme creation
+- drawing text (one or multiple blocks), in different colours and positions
+- profiles for saving fonts, positions for text to be added to and meme template path so that one only has to add the text to create a meme with that template path

 ## drawTextOnImage

-the `drawTextOnImage` class and function basically just use the Pillow `ImageFont` and `ImageDraw` modules to initiate a an object that can be used to draw in the given image and a font.
+the `drawTextOnImage` class and function basically just use the Pillow `ImageFont` and `ImageDraw` modules to initiate an object that can be used to draw in the given image and a font.

 `imagePath` specifies the path to the image, the text is suppes to be added onto